saezlab/CellNOptR/5_Models and Documentation.md

 * To download the model, click on the following [link]()
 * To download the **True model**, click on the following link **download model**.

+# ToyPCB

+##  I. Description

+This model is used in the references here below.
+The network was generated manually from the paper.
+The data was generated manually from the matlab data in the CNO matlab repository (Data/SampleData/ToyModelPCB).
+Experiments with stimuli set to zero (all NA) were removed.

+**Morris, Melody K and Saez-Rodriguez, Julio and Clarke, David C and Sorger, Peter K and Lauffenburger, Douglas a**, *Training signaling pathway maps to biochemical data with constrained fuzzy logic: quantitative analysis of liver cell responses to inflammatory stimuli.* PLoS computational biology, 7, 3, 2011 [Citation](http://www.pubmedcentral.nih.gov/articlerender.fcgi?artid=3048376)

+##  II.
+Download Data and Model
+* To download the data, click on the following [link]()
+* To download the model, click on the following [link]()

+# ToyPB_SBML

+##  I. Description

+The PKN network **PKN-ToyPB_SBML.sif** is made of the content of the SBMLqual Model.xml used in the reference below.
+This is almost the same model as *PKN-ToyPB_True.sif* except for an additional self-loop added on **ph** node.

+There is no data provided but one could use the data used in ToyPB that was generated from **ToyPB_True** model (same except for the self-loop).

+**Chaouiya et al.** *SBML qualitative models: a model representation format and infrastructure to foster interactions between qualitative modelling formalisms and tools.* BMC Systems Biology 2013, 7:135

+##  II.
+Download Data and Model
+* To download the data, click on the following [link]()
+* To download the model (SIF format), click on the following [link]()
+* To download the model (SABMLQual), click on the following [link]()